whoislewys/mood_mobile/README.md

 **IOS**
 `fastlane ios beta` for new Testflight build

-For new apple App Store build, open mood_mobile.xcworkspace.
-Open the `info.plist`.
-Increment the field `Bundle versions string, short`
+For new apple App Store build, open `ios/info.plist`.
+Increment the field `CFBundleShortVersionString` and `CFBundleVersion`

 **ANDROID**
 1. Open `/android/app/build.gradle` and manually increment the versionCode field.